postmanlabs/labs-docs/src/pages/docs/integrations/ci-integrations.md

 <img alt="View CI recent runs" src="https://assets.postman.com/postman-docs/ci-recent-runs-v9.jpg" width="788">

 To view the full list of build jobs, select **View All Builds**.
-Use the dropdown list to filter the list of builds by branch or view builds for **All Branches**.
+Use the dropdown lists to filter the list of builds by branch or build status.
 To get the latest build status information, select **Refresh**.

 <img alt="View all CI builds" src="https://assets.postman.com/postman-docs/ci-view-builds-v9.jpg" width="788">